 She’s the most famous ship that never sank, and a technological triumph of her era.
 At her launch, she boasted the most extensive use of lightweight aluminum in any structure, full air-conditioning, and the most rigorous fireproofing ever seen in a commercial vessel.
 She was fast, too—the speed record she set on her maiden transatlantic voyage in 1952 still stands.

-May 1952 feature in noted the vehicle’s ambitious goal of raising the bar in nautical performance, safety, and luxury—and stealing supremacy from the Britain’s Popular Science RMS Queen Mary and RMS Queen Elizabeth.
+A May 1952 feature in Popular Science noted the vehicle’s ambitious goal of raising the bar in nautical performance, safety, and luxury—and stealing supremacy from the Britain’s RMS Queen Mary and RMS Queen Elizabeth.